Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Coulomb side

-\begin{proof} The verification of the action is straightforward using the formula \cite[A.2]{BFNplus}.
-Given the representation and its faithfulness, the reader readily verify that the relations (\ref{eq:coweight1}--\ref{eq:triple}) are satisfied.
+{\bf The relations (\ref{eq:coweight1}--\ref{eq:triple}) hold:} Given the representation and its faithfulness, the reader can readily verify that the relations (\ref{eq:coweight1}--\ref{eq:triple}) are satisfied.
 The most interesting of these relations is (\ref{eq:triple}), so let us verify this relation in more detail.
 The action of the LHS in the polynomial rep on a polynomial $f$ is:

-Since $\acham'$ and $\acham''$ are both on the minimal length paths, neither is separated from both $s_\al\acham$ and $\acham$ by any given unrolled hyperplane.
-Thus, we have that It follows that the first positive and negative terms in \eqref{eq:LHS} cancel, and we obtain the RHS of (\ref{eq:triple}).
+Since $\acham'$ and $\acham''$ are both on the minimal-length paths, neither is separated from both $\acham'''$ and $\acham$ by any given unrolled hyperplane.
+Thus, we have that

+It follows that the first positive and negative terms in \eqref{eq:LHS} cancel, and we obtain the RHS of (\ref{eq:triple}).
 This confirms the relation.